elixir-europe/BioHackathon/README.md

 ### Finding people and skills

-David Salgado has kindly compiled a [spreadhseet](https://goo.gl/sgCrEh) in order to match the skills of  participants with those skills required per project.
+David Salgado has kindly compiled a [spreadhseet](https://goo.gl/sgCrEh) in order to match the skills of  participants with those  required per project.
 This might be useful to know where to contribute or find the people with the right expertise.
 Please feel free to update this information at anytime.

 ## Programme
 ### Agenda